 - Question from Apple Community

 There are many situations where you want to reset your iPhone settings or content.
-For example, after years of use, your iPhone may encounter some problem, you can factory settings your iPhone.
-Or want to sell your iPhone to others, you want to erase all personal data before selling.
+For example, after years of use, your iPhone may encounter some problems, you can factory settings your iPhone.
+If or want to sell your iPhone to others, you want to erase all personal data before selling.

 Luckily, there are 2 options for resetting an iPhone: Reset All Settings, and Erase All Content and Settings.
 But lots of users don't know what the differences between "Reset All Settings" and "Erase All Content".

-Refer to the following sections, which will demonstrate the detailed information about the two operation. and help you to make the right decision.
+Refer to the following sections, which will demonstrate detailed information about the two operations. and help you to make the right decision.

 It literally means returning all the system settings on iPhone back to the status when it is manufactured.
 You can use most apps on iPhone as usual but sometimes you need to give permissions in Privacy Settings.